Dancing on Ice 2020 confirmed contestant line-up

 Maura Higgins

-Maura received over the nation together with her humour and blunt heart-to-hearts on Love Island 2019 — and has since gone on to current an agony aunt section on This Morning.
+Maura gained over the nation together with her humour and blunt heart-to-hearts on Love Island 2019 — and has since gone on to current an agony aunt phase on This Morning.

 And now she’s swapping the island for the ice rink, and may be very a lot “up for the challenge”.